 On the eve of a new war, the Taliban's government and military had developed a somewhat hierarchical structure with Mullah Mohammed Omar at the top.
 The Supreme Shura in Kandahar was the Taliban's main governing body.
-The Supreme Shura in Kandahar was the Taliban's main governing body.
-The Supreme Shura in Kandahar was the Taliban's main governing body.
-The Supreme Shura in Kandahar was the Taliban's armed forces operated throughout approximately 80 percent of the country.
+Omar, who served as the top military commander, consulted with but did not answer to the Supreme Shura.
+Under Omar's direct command, the Taliban's armed forces operated throughout approximately 80 percent of the country.
 The troops, composed of 45,000 armed Taliban soldiers and nearly 2,700 al-Qaeda and foreign fighters, favored mobility over heavy firepower.
 They communicated with radios, drove small Toyota pickup trucks and motorcycles, and rode horseback when the terrain demanded it.
 Most of them carried variants of the AK47 or the AK74 and Soviet rocket-propelled grenades, such as the RPG7.
 The Taliban generally lacked crew-served weapons, heavy artillery, armored vehicles, and any significant air assets.

 Omar dispersed his forces in mahazes (fronts) across the country to maintain local security, enforce Shari'a law, and fight recalcitrant warlords.
-These groups numbered anywhere between ten and a few hundred personnel depending on the area and local population.33 Each group answered to local senior Taliban leaders who themselves took orders from Omar.
-While he deployed numerous mahazes throughout the south, Omar kept larger groups in the north to battle Ahmad Shah Massoud, who, by then, had helped create the united anti-Taliban front called the Northern Alliance.34 The Lion of Panjshir's days were numbered, however.
+These groups numbered anywhere between ten and a few hundred personnel depending on the area and local population.
+Each group answered to local senior Taliban leaders who themselves took orders from Omar.
+While he deployed numerous mahazes throughout the south, Omar kept larger groups in the north to battle Ahmad Shah Massoud, who, by then, had helped create the united anti-Taliban front called the Northern Alliance.
+The Lion of Panjshir's days were numbered, however.
 Perhaps as a favor to his host, bin Laden sent two al-Qaeda agents disguised as Saudi reporters to assassinate Massoud.
 They succeeded on 9 September 2001 by concealing an improvised explosive device in a video camera.
 Two days later, al-Qaeda operatives hijacked four U.S. commercial jets and flew two of them into the World Trade Center and one into the Pentagon.
 The fourth crashed near Shanksville, Pennsylvania, bringing the combined death toll to 2,977 people with 25,000 more injured.